iman656/Shopify-slutprojekt/Store24/readme.md

 I do not use ViteJS, so i did the styling and Scripts in defult pages!

-SO:- not need to ->npm run build and I don't use _scss or an external JS
+So then:- not need to ->npm run build and I don't use _scss or an external JS.
+Leave the next steps.